Sustainable sourcing

 Responsible Timber Policy

 Timber is a sensitive resource that affects the environment and communities.
 Action developed a timber policy that aims to achieve a higher level of transparency, sets goals and defines procedures to ensure that products imported directly or via importers fulfill or exceed the requirements of the EU timber regulations.
 With this policy, Action focuses on non-commercial goods, permanently available products in the categories household, stationery & hobby, and decoration, as well as cardboard transit packaging materials.
 Part of this policy is the agreement with the Forest Stewardship Council (FSC) we signed in 2017.
-In the long-term, Action envisions that all timber products procured by Action are self-evidently certified by a sustainable source such as FSC.
-By the end of 2020, 50% of all timber products sold at Action shall come from a third party certified origin.
+In the long-term, Action envisions that all timber products procured by Action are self-evidently certified by a sustainable source such as FSC or the Programme for the Endorsement of Forest Certification (PEFC).

 Click here for our Responsible Timber Policy